disruptive-technologies/python-docs/docs/client/quickstart.rst

        # Print the data in new events as they arrive.
        print(event.data)

-See the :ref:`Examples` section for more in-depth usage.
+See the :ref:`client_examples` section for more in-depth usage.